 West Angle bay takes a while to get to, located as it is beyond Angle out on the western tip of the southern peninsular.
 But with its sheltered location and multiple coves, it’s a fantastic beach for toddlers and smaller kids.
 It’s also great for more adventurous teenagers.
 In fact, it’s the beach Hannah’s grandparents took her to the most often up until the age of about five.
 It was a regular feature of her bike expeditions with friends when she was older.

-What it’s like:
+What it’s like

 - The first is a very popular sandy beach, accessed by two narrow entrances from the main beach.
-One of the entrances faces out to the seaward side of the main beach, making a lovely paddling area when the tide is halfway in or above.
+One of the entrances faces out to the sea.
+This makes a lovely paddling area when the tide is halfway in or above.
 There’s also a footpath to the next cove, which is more rocky and quiet than the first.

-How to get there:
+How to get there

 Head west from Pembroke, following the B4319 or B4320.
 These join up, so continue along the B4320 until the right hand turn to Angle.
 Continue through Angle & out to West Angle Bay.
 There’s a generous car park alongside the beach shop/café.

-Other things you should know about it:
+Other things you should know about it

 It’s a long way out to Angle, you may feel like the drive is taking forever, but the final destination is well worth it.

-If you do make the trip out to the Point House, take a detour to see the Tower House which is a design relatively common to the Welsh Marches & other borderlands: the Angle example is the only one known outside of these areas.
+If you do make the trip out to the Point House, take a detour to see the Tower House which is a design relatively common to the Welsh Marches & other borderlands.
+The Angle example is the only one known outside of these areas.
 There’s also a beautiful stone dovecote nearby, with amazing domed roof.